It is possible to specify the method of interpolation to be used for nonlinear

 independent values.

-Possible values for the interpolate
+Possible values for the interpolate attribute are:

 discrete